 Why use pectin?
 You may run into grandmotherly types who sniff "I never used pectin!" at you.
 Well, sure, and their generation took a horse and buggy to work, died of smallpox and ate canned meat and green beans that tastes like wet newspapers.
 Old fashioned ways are not always better nor healthier.
 Pectin, which occurs naturally in fruit, is what makes the jam "set" or thicken (together with sugars and acids in the fruit).
 The pectin you buy is just natural apple pectin, more concentrated.
 Using pectin dramatically reduces the cooking time, which helps to preserve the vitamins and flavor of the fruit, and uses much less added sugar.
 But, hey, if you want to stand there and stir for hours, cooking the flavor away, who am I to stop you! :) Having said that, there are some fruits that have naturally high amounts of pectin (see this page for a list) and they simply don't need much or any padded pectin.

 Notes about pectin: I usually add about 50% more pectin (just open another pack and add a little) or else the jam is runnier than I like.
-With a little practice, you'll find out exactly how much pectin to get the thickness you like.
+With a little practice, you will find out exactly how much pectin to get the thickness you like.

 Another tip: as mentioned above, use the lower sugar or no-sugar pectin.
 You can add sugar to either and it cuts the amount of sugar you need from 7 cups per batch to 4 cups or less!
 And it tastes even better!
 On the other hand; I have never had success with the No-sugar pectin without adding ANY sugar.
 It always turned out runny and bland.
-You might want to try using the low sugar or no-sugar recipe with a mixture of sugar and Stevia (or if you prefer, Splenda); sugar and white grape juice, or just white grape juice - that will cut down the sugar, but still preserve the flavor.
+You might want to try using the low sugar or no-sugar recipe with a mixture of sugar and Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, ; sugar and white grape juice, or just white grape juice - that will cut down the sugar, but still preserve the flavor.